enbot/chat/README.md

 # Chat
-The chat is the *`front-end`* of the applications that contains all integrations of the api, of the chat and of the emotions visualizations.
+Chat is the * `front-end` * of applications that contains both screen functions, such as sending messages and the visualization of the emotions within a robot, as well as the API calls and it's integrations.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.

 ## Requirements
-For this application only a basic node and angular setup is necessary:
+For this application basic node and angular setup is necessary:
 * node: `12.8.2` or similar.
 * npm:  `6.14.5` or similar;
 * angular: `10.0.1` or greater.

 ## Installation
-Use the package manager [NPM](https://www.npmjs.com/) to install the application dependencies:
+Use the package manager [npm](https://www.npmjs.com/) to install the application dependencies:
 ```bash
 npm install
 ```